syzer/distributed-game-of-life/README.md

 #WAT

+JS implementation of all time favotite game of life.
+Game Of Life -> link

+Run your game of life on multicore.

+... wait what??..... js multicore?

+yes. thats right:
 Run your js in multithreaded!.
 Harness up to 100% CPU power.

+**Simply**
-GOL done in distributed manner,
+GOL done in distributed manner.

 #HOW